Psyop/Cryptomatte/README.md

 Encryptomatte tab:
 * Matte Name: The name your new matte will have in the Cryptomatte
-* Foreground Operation: Where in the stack of mattes your matte will be added, over or under the rest
+* Merge Operation: Where in the stack of mattes your matte will be added, over or under the rest
 * Layer selection: Same as Cryptomatte, see above.
-* Clear: Resets the name of the matte to whatever the source is, and updates.
-(Same as Cryptomatte, see above).
 * Force Update: Same as Cryptomatte, see above.
 * Layers: If starting a fresh Cryptomatte, sets how many Cryptomatte layers are to be created.
 If starting from scratch, fill in Layer Selection manually.
 * Setup Layers: If on, starts a fresh Cryptomatte.
 Otherwise, modifies one from the input.